 MCAFEE VPN

-Rethinking how invisible protection should feel clear and personal.
+Revamping McAfee's VPN to make invisible protection feel clear and contextual.

 With Susanna Huang, Nina Wang, Jeffrey Jose & Jen Barrell.